COVID impasse: Bolivian and Peruvian migrants trapped at Chilean border

 Jorge Corpus, a Bolivian man waiting in Antofagasta, told local television: “It makes you feel very angry and impotent.
 It’s beginning to look like we’re never going to see our families or get back to Bolivia.
 We don’t have any money left or anything to live on.”

-Reporting by Aislinn Laing; additional reporting by Danny Ramos; editing by Jonathan Oatis
+Reporting by Aislinn Laing; additional reporting by Danny Ramos; Editing by Jonathan Oatis and Daniel Wallis